Courtney Taylor (actress)

 Courtney Taylor is an American actress and comedian.

-Life and career
+She acted in Insecure, The Company You Keep, Abbott Elementary, Ballard, The Invitation, Out of My Mind, and others.

+Career

 Taylor began her career starring in the web-series Single & Anxious from 2017 to 2019, before recurring role in the HBO comedy series, Insecure.
 In 2022, she made her big screen debut appearing in the horror-thriller film, The Invitation.
 Later that year, Taylor was cast in a series regular role in the Allblk comedy series, Send Help.

+She was cast in her first major television role in season three of Insecure as Quoia, Issa's assistant.
 From 2022 to 2023 she had a recurring role in the ABC comedy series, Abbott Elementary and in 2023 also had a recurring role in the ABC drama The Company You Keep playing the assistant of series' lead.
 Later in 2023, Taylor starred in the Netflix comedy series, Neon.
 In 2024, Taylor starred alongside Phoebe-Rae Taylor, Rosemarie DeWitt, Luke Kirby and Judith Light in the drama film, Out of My Mind.
 The film premiered at the Sundance Film Festival.